 When it comes to treating damaged teeth, you have various options to consider.
-Led by Chicago dentist Dr. Dan Strobel, Strobel Dentistry provides expert guidance on fillings, sealants, and bonding.
+Led by Chicago dentist Dr. Dan Strobel, Strobel Dentistry provides expert guidance on dental bonding, sealants, and dental fillings.
 Understanding the differences between these treatments is crucial in making an informed decision.
-Fillings are ideal for more significant tooth damage, while bonding is effective for minor cosmetic issues.
+Fillings are ideal for more significant tooth damage, while dental bonding is effective for minor cosmetic issues.
 Our team will carefully assess your specific needs and recommend the most suitable treatment.
 Trust Strobel Dentistry for comprehensive dental care in Chicago.

 Following the preparation of the tooth, the process of applying the "filling" will commence.
-Dental fillings are typically made using two common materials: dental amalgam, which is an older mixture of silver, mercury, copper, tin, and other trace metals, and composite resin, a synthetic material that closely matches the color of natural teeth.
+Fillings are typically made using two common materials: dental amalgam, which is an older mixture of silver, mercury, copper, tin, and other trace metals, and composite resin, a synthetic material that closely matches the color of natural teeth.
 At our office, we utilize composite resin fillings that are custom-matched to the shade of your natural teeth.
 This preference stems from the ability of composite resin to provide a natural-looking result, as well as its modern composition, which allows it to last as long as traditional dental amalgam fillings.
 In comparison, dental bonding, while also utilizing a composite resin, can be adept at resolving minor aesthetic concerns by adhering and sculpting material to the visible surface of teeth for a seamlessly restored appearance.

 Dental bonding is essentially the same process as a dental filling –material is used to fill in, build up or otherwise repair a natural tooth.
 While the term “filling” usually applies to repairing an area of decay, bonding is more commonly a cosmetic term.